Analysis of the hidden-charm-hidden-strange tetraquark mass spectrum via the QCD sum rules: QCD sum rules for the hidden-charm-hidden-strange tetraquark states

-We match the hadron side with the QCD side for the components $\Pi_{+}(p^2)$ and $p^2\widetilde{\Pi}_{+}(p^2)$ in the spectral representation below the continuum thresholds $s_0$ and perform Borel transform in regard to $P^2=-p^2$ to obtain the QCD sum rules:
+According to the quark-hadron duality, the basic assumption of the QCD sum rules, we match the hadron side with the QCD side for the components $\Pi_{+}(p^2)$ and $p^2\widetilde{\Pi}_{+}(p^2)$ in the spectral representation below the continuum thresholds $s_0$ and accomplish the Borel transform in regard to the $P^2=-p^2$ to get the main QCD sum rules: